 Thanks from James Like all major events, Kangaree 6 required a strong, hardworking team to run the event.
 A huge thanks to all the Leaders, Scouts, Venturers, Rovers and Adult Helpers for your role in creating lifelong memories for more than 1100 Joey Scouts.
-Special thanks to: - Jacqui Day and the wonderful Administration team - David Collins and the spectacular Activity Teams - Mike Graham for making sure our bills were paid - Josh Cashill and the awesome Sites and Services team - Bron Mepstead and the amazing Welfare and First Aid teams for their hard work and dedication - Cheryl Borg and the amazing Youth Services Team (encompassing Scouts, Venturers and Rovers from across the - Peter Duckworth for his amazing skills in coordinating everyone's safe arrival and departure from Kangaree. - Jess Rutherford and her remarkable catering team who worked tirelessly to ensure that 1800+ people had the fuel to continue on in their adventures. - Michelle Strachan and the Kangaree Media team for capturing the lifelong memories created at Kangaree 6. - To the 'Scouts Victoria Police Scouters' and the 'Scouts Victoria Fire & Emergency Management' team for their tireless work in ensuring that our site was safe. - Sue Humber and the amazing State Joey Scout Council for their abundance of support prior to and during the event.
+Special thanks to: - Jacqui Day and the wonderful Administration team - David Collins and the spectacular Activity Teams - Mike Graham for making sure our bills were paid - Josh Cashill and the awesome Sites and Services team - Bron Mepstead and the amazing Welfare and First Aid teams for their hard work and dedication - Cheryl Borg and the amazing Youth Services Team (encompassing Scouts, Venturers and Rovers from across the State) - Peter Duckworth for his amazing skills in coordinating everyone's safe arrival and departure from Kangaree. - Jess Rutherford and her remarkable catering team who worked tirelessly to ensure that 1800+ people had the fuel to continue on in their adventures. - Michelle Strachan and the Kangaree Media team for capturing the lifelong memories created at Kangaree 6. - To the 'Scouts Victoria Police Scouters' and the 'Scouts Victoria Fire & Emergency Management' team for their tireless work in ensuring that our site was safe. - Sue Humber and the amazing State Joey Scout Council for their abundance of support prior to and during the event. - Narelle Lowdell, my outstanding Assistant Director, for all of her support and hard work in ensuring that Kangaree 6 went Beyond All Limits!
 Photos: Tia Kirby, Stephanie Rosicka, Leo Paulsen, Rick Bradley, Michelle Strachen and Don Leeson.